We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Topcoat clear coats are typically applied as a final coat over colored base paint on your vehicle.
 These coats are easy to polish, have great depth, and provide a glossy appearance.
 Topcoats also dry quickly.

 Glamour clear coats take longer to dry and therefore allow you to do more leveling on the vehicle’s body.
 You can heat the coat to speed up the drying process.
 Glamour coats are also more resistant to moisture.

 Turbo clear coats are ideal for collision repairs.
 They help cover up dents, chips, and scratches and require more polishing to get a glossy finish.
 They dry fast, and buffing can be done to the coat shortly after.

 Higher solid coats provide a thicker film over the paintwork.
 For that reason, they take longer to dry as the solvent takes time to fully evaporate.
 Higher solid coats are also the most expensive.

-Almost all clear coats result in a glossy finish, but the level is measured in units of 0 to 100; 0 being the lowest gloss level, and 100 being the highest.
-You are better off with a clear coat with a gloss level of 90 units; it will give your car a shiny new look.
+Almost all clear coats result in a glossy finish, but the level is measured in units from 0 to 100, with 0 being the lowest gloss level and 100 being the highest.
+You are better off with a clear coat with a gloss level of 90 units.
+It will give your car a shiny new look.

 Clear coats have varied drying times depending on the type.
 Go for fast-drying types like turbo and topcoat clear coats if you would like to buff the coat an hour after applying it.
 If you don’t mind waiting a few days for a tough coat to settle in, you could go for glamour or high solid coats.